jonathan46000/pso_python/README.md

 The no preference method of multi-objective optimization, but a Pareto Front is not calculated.
 Instead, the best choice (smallest norm of output vectors) is listed as the output.

 ### Objective Function Handling
-The optimizer minimizes the absolute value of the difference from the target outputs and the evaluated outputs.
-Future versions may include options for function minimization absent target values.
+The optimizer minimizes the absolute value of the difference of the target outputs and the evaluated outputs.
+Future versions may include options for function minimization when target values are absent.

 #### Internal Objective Function Example